mewannacode-egg/Acentic/XYZ/Code/Documentation.md

-let stack a = INT 7; // stores a in a stack frame let static a = INT 7; // stores a in a data segment let heap a = INT 7; // stores a in a heap let volatile a = INT 7; // store a in the Stack (if it's local) or the Data Segment (if it's global).
+let stack a = INT 7; // stores a in a stack frame let static a = INT 7; // stores a in a data segment let heap a = INT 7; // stores a in a heap
+// Flags
+let STORAGE-LOCATION-HERE volatile a = INT 7; // forces the compiler to lookup the variable everytime (never cache) let STORAGE-LOCATION-HERE a = INT 7 at ADDR(0x4000) // store a at a specific address
 ```

 ### Control Flow